How Can I Get Involved?

 TOP 10 ACTIVITIES OF A PCP

-PCPs serve for two years as a Republican Party representative in their own neighborhood.
+PCPs serve for two years as a Republican Party representatives in their own neighborhood.

 State law specifies in ORS 248.015: The term of office of a precinct committee person is from the 24th day after the date of the primary election until the 24th day after the date of the next following primary election.
 There is a PCP position for every 250 voters registered in your precinct.